govuk-one-login/mobile-android-one-login-app/README.md

 This repository hosts the Android Mobile app for GOV.UK's One Login.

+Triggering this PR simply to test gradle advanced security.
+DO NOT MERGE!

 ## Branching strategy and releases

 This project uses a git-flow branching strategy, briefly: